kineticstoolkit/kineticstoolkit_doc/src/python_for_range_exercise4.md

 ```

 :::{tip}
-It will be impossible to calculate speed for the first sample, because it would need the position before the first sample.
-It will also be impossible to calculate speed for the last sample, because it would need the position after the last sample.
-Simply fill the first and last sample of the speed with zero as shown in {numref}`fig_padding_speed_with_zero`.
+It will be impossible to calculate speed for the first sample because it would require the position before the first sample.
+It will also be impossible to calculate speed for the last sample because it would require the position after the last sample.
+Simply fill the first and last samples of the speed with zero as shown in {numref}`fig_padding_speed_with_zero`.
 :::

 ```{figure-md} fig_padding_speed_with_zero